Bea EGYED, dancer

 Zoltán MIZSEI, composer, musician

-Composer, singer, sound artist, graduated at the Franz Liszt Academy of Music in 1995.
+Composer, singer, sound artist, graduated at the Liszt Academy of Music Budapest in 1995.
 He received his DLA degree in religious music in 2004.
-Mizsei teaches literature of religious music, hymnology, mensural paleography, solfege and chamber music, as well as improvisation, music theory and literature at the Music Academy and at the Budapest Contemporary Dance Academy.
+Mizsei teaches literature of religious music, hymnology, mensural paleography, solfege and chamber music, and has been teaching improvisation for music therapists, music theory and literature at the Budapest Contemporary Dance Academy.
+He recently is a leader resercher of music at the Institute of Advanced Studies Kőszeg and teaches conducting and hungarian music history at the Kodály Institute, Kecskemét.
 He regularly participates as composer and musician in the performances of Hodworks since 2007.
 Szomjas vagyok (2007), Betonlótusz (2008), Kapocsolódjunk és bömböltessük (2008), Jobb a békesség (2008), Mit kezdjünk a testünkkel?
 (2009), A nimfák élete (2010), Mindennapi rutin (2010), CHOICE (2011), Basse danse (2011), The way my father imaged at all (2012), Dawn (2013).

 Zsolt SŐRÉS AHAD, composer, musician

 An improvised, intuitive, electroacoustic and noise musician, sound artist, editor, performance and conceptual artist, Zsolt Sőrés has composed and played experimental music for over 20 years.
 Besides traditional instruments, such as violin and the five-string viola, his work tools include home-made instruments, circuit bent toys, low- fi analogue synths, effects, sound objects, and others.